abhishekgupta368/Analysis-and-classification-of-white-blood-cell-in-blood/README.md

     5. This results in huge loss of human body resources and makes our body vulnerable to other bacterial and parasitic infections.

- So decide to make some intelligent agent which can help us to know about the status of the user%u2019s immune system by scanning white blood cell through image processing.
+ So decide to make some intelligent agent which can help us to know about the status of the users immune system by scanning white blood cell through image processing.
 Using my application, we can detect what type of cell White blood cell and also get to know about an important cell which may be missing from our blood.
 This application helps us to test and fast white blood cell detection and may reduce testing time.

 # Results obtained: